MicrosoftDocs/azure-video-indexer/azure-video-indexer/deploy-with-bicep.md

 ## Review the Bicep file

-The code that accompanies this quickstart can be found on [GitHub](https://github.com/Azure-Samples/azure-video-indexer-samples/tree/master/Deploy-Samples/bicep).
+The code that accompanies this quickstart can be found in the [Official Azure AI Video Indexer Samples](https://github.com/Azure-Samples/azure-video-indexer-samples/tree/master/Deploy-Samples/bicep).

 The `main.bicep` file orchestrates the installation of two modules: